 - Sudden inexplicable changes in mood, such as feeling depressed, anxious or apathetic

-Dementia affects each individual differently, meaning that a person in the early stages of dementia may only display one or two of these signs.
+Dementia affects each person differently, meaning that someone in the early stages of dementia may only display one or two of these signs.
 In its mild form, early-stage dementia is sometimes termed mild cognitive impairment (MCI).
 At this stage, the condition can often be difficult to diagnose accurately.

 Signs that suggest Alzheimer's disease